Gardening relieves stress and anxiety and planting and taking care of a garden is an excellent way to reduce anxiety.

 What To Grow To Reduce Your Stress

-If you are a sufferer of anxiety, panic attacks or depression there are some plants that may help relieve your symptoms.
-Vegetables are high in Magnesium, Vitamin B Combats Anxiety and Calcium.
+If you are a sufferer of anxiety, panic attacks, or depression, some plants may help relieve your symptoms.
+Vegetables are high in Magnesium, Vitamin B, and Calcium.

 Read my post on how Magnesium Relieves Anxiety and Panic Attacks